Honey Citrus and Thyme Iced Tea

 Let’s check out the ingredients.

-For the Tea – Black tea bags, cold water, orange, lemon, lime, thyme and honey
+Tea – Black tea bags, cold water, orange, lemon, lime, thyme and honey

-For the Container – A thoroughly cleaned 1/2 gallon (2-quart mason jar with a lid, and food-safe string or a narrow cake decorating tip to hold the bouquet of thyme in place)
+For the Sprigs of Thyme – A food-safe string or a narrow frosting piping tip to hold the bouquet of thyme in place

 A printable recipe with the measurements and instructions is located at the bottom of this post.